 Your payments go up or down each month, depending on what happens to the indicator your rate follows.
 When interest rates rise or fall as a result of changes to the indicator, your repayments increase or decrease to reflect this.

-Tracker rates typically start out cheaper than fixed rates, but the lower rate is only locked in for a short period, often two or five years, which is known as an introductory period.
+Tracker mortgage rates typically start out cheaper than fixed rates, but the lower rate is only locked in for a short period, often two or five years, which is known as an introductory period.
 When this period ends, lenders switch you to their standard variable rate (SVR).

-*for demonstration purposes only, the current BofE base rate is 5%.
+*for demonstration purposes only, the current BofE base rate is 4.25%.

 Most tracker mortgages follow the Bank of England (BOE) base rate.
-Buy to let tracker rate mortgages were largely tracked by LIBOR (London Inter-Bank Offered Rate) until 2021 when its use was phased out.
+Buy-to-let tracker rate mortgages were largely tracked by LIBOR (London Inter-Bank Offered Rate) until 2021 when its use was phased out.

 Those mortgages not tracked by the BoE base rate (typically buy-to-let mortgages) are now tracked by the closely linked Sterling Overnight Index Average (SONIA).